For the Openhearted (& Frugal) Traveler

 You prefer the side roads and local foods to tourist traps.

-You aren’t made of money and low budget / high experience is your ideal travel plan.
+You aren’t made of money and small budget / high experience is your ideal travel plan.

 You have respect for the people and places you visit.